 It is important to understand norms, to be able to replicate them.* But it is also important to interrogate why these norms exist and to be able to see the process for what it is: a process.

 Set word or page-lengths, prescribed number of sentences per paragraph, limiting the number of paragraphs to five… All of this focuses the student on the form, rather than the content and purpose.
 The purpose of any essay then becomes, to meet the prescribed formatting requirements, rather than to communicate to a reader.
 Form and content are intrinsically linked, and students know that.
 They practice it every day.
-Except when they are writing for school. (my italics)Must Read.
+Except when they are writing for school. (my italics)It's a must read.

 Why?
 Because this all gets to bigger things.
 Either we teach the kids to challenge the system or conform to the system.

-If we don't help kids to learn ways to express themselves except via the hammer of an essay- a medium which they will never use beyond their formal education, we've done them a disservice.
+If we don't help kids to learn ways to express themselves beyond "the hammer" of an essay- a medium which they will never use beyond their formal education- we've done them a disservice.
 We've made it harder for them to change the system with their words.